h-ohsaki/chatgpt-el/README.md

 EOF
 ```

-You can place `chatgpt` script anywhere in your system, but several
+You can place `chatgpt` script anywhere in your system, but Node.js
-Node.js modules such as Puppeteer must be accessible from `chatgpt`
+modules such as Puppeteer and html-to-text must be accessible from
-program.
+`chatgpt` program.

 # USAGE